The Problem with wet wipes

 - 1 ½ cup distilled or cooled boiled water

-- 2 tbsp olive oil or grapeseed oil
+- 1 to 2 tbsp olive oil or grapeseed oil

 Always remember to use distilled water if possible, if not use cooled boiled water and only make up in small batches and use the same day.